hassaan4584/Swiftjective-C/_posts/2020-6-10-The-Big-Update.md

 To round things out, here's some other random thoughts:

 - Praise be, Apple finally used my promo art! #TookAlmostAYear
-- Visibility/ASO wins, crappy apps can and will still blow you out of the water sales wise if they've been out for years and rank high.
+- Visibility/ASO wins, crappy apps can and will blow you out of the water sales wise if they've been out for years and rank high.
 - It takes time - this is truly a marathon.
 - If you're not building relationships with the press, you should have started yesterday.
 - And if you do reach out, give them plenty of time.
 They need to use your app, form thoughts and then write over it.
 It takes a lot, and they were already doing a lot when you emailed them.